mogwaisec/mjet/README.md

 Mjet was originally planned to be a complete attack toolkit, however we noticed that the Metasploit Github repository contains a pull request which will provide basic Java RMI/serialization support in native ruby.
 This is awesome and removes the Java dependency.
-So we stopped developing this tool  and focus on Metasploit instead.
+So we stopped developing this tool and create metasploit modules in the near future.

 mjet consists of the following parts:
 - A metasploit module which emulates a "mlet Server".
 This is basically a web server which hosts a html file that contains a mlet tag